Steve Bannon Told House Freedom Caucus They Had 'No Choice' In Trumpcare Vote

 “You know, the last time someone ordered me to something, I was 18 years old.
 And it was my daddy.
 And I didn’t listen to him, either.”

-Of course, without the support from the Freedom Caucus the bill was ultimately going to be doomed.
+Of course, without the support from the Freedom Caucus, the bill was ultimately going to be doomed.
 The strong-arm approach by President Trump and Steve Bannon seemed to only intensify the Freedom Caucus’ position.
-It seemed that Steve Bannon wanted to sort of force their hand on something, and by telling them they had no choice…it my have made them feel like they had to show that they certainly did, just as anyone in Congress did.
+It seemed that Steve Bannon wanted to sort of force their hand on something, and by telling them they had no choice, it may have made them feel like they had to show that they certainly did, just as anyone in Congress did.

 The House Freedom Caucus had been against the GOP healthcare plan for some time, as they felt it was too closely similar to Obamacare.
 They felt it was so bad that they referred to it as “Obamacare-lite.”
 They felt the bill did not further itself enough from Obamacare and it needed to be completely different.
 The White House even attempted to bribe members of the Freedom Caucus somewhat.
 They offered the hardline conservatives some concessions to win their support.

 Of course, this lost many moderate Republicans who may have supported the bill or were on the fence.
-The Freedom Caucus wanted and were given changes to the GOP bill, such as their request to rescind the ten essential health benefits, which was popularized under Obamacare.
-The ten essential benefits were added in to force insurance companies to cover these major, key health needs.
+The Freedom Caucus wanted and were given changes to the GOP bill, such as their request to rescind the t10 essential health benefits, which was popularized under Obamacare.
+The 10 essential benefits were added in to force insurance companies to cover these major, key health needs.
 The benefits covered the emergency room, maternity care, prescriptions, and even mental healthcare.

-Naturally, moderate Republicans felt this was too harsh and backed off and most were not surprised by that.
+Naturally, moderate Republicans felt this was too harsh and backed off, and most were not surprised by that.
 President Trump then went after the Freedom Caucus publicly on Friday when it seemed like he nor Steve Bannon could sway them enough.
 He called them out for being the people to stop it and even claimed that they were the ones keeping Obamacare going and even attacked their pro-life stance in the process when he claimed that Planned Parenthood stayed funded with Obamacare remaining as the law of the land.

 Possibly the death nail to the GOP healthcare bill came when moderate New Jersey Republican and chair of The House Appropriations Committee, Rodney Frelinghysen, withdrew his support for the American Health Care Act.
 Once this occurred, it seemed that the GOP knew it was over and pulled the bill.
 It is still interesting, however, how the Trump administration tried to handle things, especially when it concerns Steve Bannon.